Interactive Map of Traditional Grantees

 Expanding Access in Maryland's Underserved Communities

-Since its inception, the CHRC has awarded 143 grants totaling $42 million through its Calls for Proposals, which have supported programs in every jurisdiction in Maryland.
-The CHRC has aligned its grantmaking activities to support the policy priorities of the O’Malley-Brown Administration and DHMH leadership.
-CHRC grants have supported programs which have provided services for 140,644 patients, resulting in 433,692 patient visits.
+Since its inception, the CHRC has awarded 152 grants totaling $51.7 million through its Calls for Proposals, which have supported programs in every jurisdiction in Maryland.
+CHRC grants have supported programs which have provided services for over 195,000 patients, resulting in more than 540,000 patient visits.

 The CHRC awards grants by issuing a Call for Proposals approximately once a year.
 Grants are awarded in a competitive process, and priority areas and review criteria are determined by CHRC Commissioners.
 Grant proposals are evaluated by independent subject matter experts on a range of criteria outlined in each Call for Proposals, including the ability of the grantee to achieve stated program objectives and achieve sustainability once initial grant funds are utilized.
 Evaluation criteria utilized include:

 1. the use of evidenced-based practices in the proposed program;

 2. the ability of the program to collect and report outcomes data;

 3. demonstration of a community need;

 5. likelihood of overall program success.